The Governor’s Own Iowa Rifles Company A, 49th Iowa Volunteer Infantry Regiment (SVR) Honor Guard for the Department of Iowa, SUVCW

 2.b.
 Guardsmen on active duty at the time of the completion of restoration efforts for the monument at Eddyville, Iowa shall add a silver “E” device to the drop of this campaign medal.
 This device shall be located to the immediate inside (left) of the “V’” device.

 3. The SVR Meritorious Unit Citation awarded at Gettysburg on 20th November, 2010, shall be worn upon the left breast and centered above all other decorations worn there upon.
+This placement is in compliance with what is being worn by the Command structure SVR although standing regulations of the Order dictate otherwise.
+This unit shall follow the directives of the Commander, SVR, in this matter and shall conform to his wishes pertaining thereto.

 Should a PROVOST be appointed for certain functions, he shall be allowed to wear a badge denoting him as such.
 This device shall be worn ONLY during the mission for which he is designated as PROVOST.